 Who has attempted to clarify the question concerning the Holy Spirit?

 The synod’s outcome satisfied Constantine, but disputes continued even though Arie was initially excommunicated.
 He would return to Constantine’s good graces and his opponent Athanasius.
 Who became Bishop of Alexandria, was banished from Alexandria at least five times, being restored to the bishop’s chair towards the end of his life.

 In the East, the “Cappadocian Fathers”: Basil the Great, Bishop of Caesarea (329-379), his younger brother Gregory, Bishop of Nyssa (335-395), and Gregory of Nazianz (329-391), also tried to clarify the question of the Holy Spirit, which had appeared at the end of the Nicene Creed.
 People did not know what to think of him.

 The Cappadocian theologians put forward the idea that God cannot be known but is perceived through the three manifestations through which he made himself known: Father, Son, and Holy Spirit.
 Which were, therefore, not three beings but just three “terms we use” to talk about God.

 Key Verse related to The First Council of Nicaea

-“How did the bishops gathered at Nicea interpret this creed which they had just adopted and which would eventually become the creed of the universal church?
-So, it is difficult to know, and one can well imagine that those who assented to this formula interpreted it in different ways, according to their theological traditions.”
+“How did the bishops gathered at Nicea interpret this creed they had just adopted and which would eventually become the creed of the universal church?
+So, it is difficult to know, and one can well imagine that those who assented to this formula interpreted it differently, according to their theological traditions.”